WebexCC-SA/LAB-2310/docs/Excercise3.md

 - Click the Dial button.

-- From the Agent Desktop, dial the cell phone number using the dial pad.
-You should ideally see an agent-initiated call to the cell phone number, but nothing happens.
+- You should ideally see an agent-initiated call to the cell phone number, but nothing happens.

 ## Section 3 : Troubleshoot Outdial Failure